Category: Trip-planning

 Step 4: Book Your Charter

-You have two main charter options in Baja: pangas and cruisers.
+Two main charter options in Baja: pangas and cruisers.

 Booking tips: